-Precision agriculture or Smart Farming means that plants (or animals) get precisely the treatment they need, determined with great accuracy thanks to the latest technology.
+Precision agriculture or Smart Farming means that plants or animals get precisely the treatment they need, determined with great accuracy thanks to the latest technology.
 A range of forms of technology are used to this end, including GPS, sensor technology, ICT and robotics.
-Technology can assist in strategic decision-making at farm level as well as with operational actions at plant level.
-This allows production to be optimised and means we can work on more sustainable crops.
-The big difference with classical agriculture is that rather than determining the necessary action for each individual field, precision agriculture allows actions to be determined per square metre or even per plant.
+Technology can assist in strategic decision-making at farm level as well as with operational actions at plant or animal level.
+This allows production to be optimised and means we can work on more sustainable crops and livestock farming.

 Observation - Diagnostics - Decisions - Implementation

 A range of technologies are deployed for plant-specific crop actions in smart farming such as GPS, sensor technology, ICT and robotics.
 Crop actions at plant level form the basis for the further optimisation of the production and improved sustainability of the crops.

 In order to achieve this, sensors are required to record observational data from the crops and/or the soil (observation).
 On the basis of the sensor values, specific software with decision rules and models is used to ascertain the condition of the crop or soil and any deficiencies or needs (diagnostics) and determine whether location-specific treatment is necessary and if so, which (decisions).
 Lastly, the treatment also needs to be performed by means of the correct operation of machines (implementation).
 After evaluation, the chain starts again from the beginning.